sanspareilsmyn/leetcode-777/README.md

 - I did it by creating list starting with current idx and literally iterated until finding larger one.
 - Solution didn't find answer one by one.
 If next one is smaller than current one, just put in stack.
 If larger, pop all relevant indexes.

+Evaluate Reverse Polish Notation
+- I did it in one chance.
+Used number stack and using calcuator function.

+Clone Graph
+- I did it.
+Quite difficult but can handle it with DFS and set.